alljoyn/hae/docs/interfaces/org.alljoyn.Hae/Alerts-v1.md

 | Version               | 1                                                                     |
 | Annotation            | org.alljoyn.Bus.Secure = false                                        |

-This interface has no control properties and does not require security.
+This interface has no information that should be protected so does not require security.
-The interface is designed to be included in a higher level device which can provide application layer security.

 ### Properties